alisnic/naked_rail/README.md

 **Development:**
 - better_errors
-- guard livereload (run guard in project root to enable it, also install the browser extension)
+- guard livereload (run guard in project root to enable it, also install [the browser extension][1])

 **Testing**
 - rspec